Michaela Conlin: Television

 Following her graduation from New York University, Conlin was selected to be part of the cable documentary series The It Factor, which focused on the lives of young actors in New York City.
 Soon after, she relocated to Los Angeles, where she landed her first starring role in the ABC drama series MDs, playing an idealistic young intern taken under the wing of the hospital's two renegade doctors, played by William Fichtner and John Hannah.
-She followed that with a leading role in the ABC drama series The D.A., playing an outspoken political consultant to Steven Weber's district attorney.
+She followed that with a leading role in the ABC drama series The D.A., playing an outspoken political consultant.

 Conlin played Angela Montenegro on the popular Fox drama Bones, which stars Emily Deschanel and David Boreanaz.
 In the series, Angela is married to Dr. Jack Hodgins (T. J. Thyne), while her father is ZZ Top's Billy Gibbons, who plays a fictionalized version of himself.
-Angela's full name is Angela "Pookie Noodlin" Pearly Gates Montenegro, with Pearly Gates also being the name of Gibbons' Les Paul guitar.
+Angela's full name is Angela Pearly Gates Montenegro, with Pearly Gates also being the name of Gibbons' Les Paul guitar.
 In 2008, Conlin was nominated for an Asian Excellence Award in the category of Supporting Television actress for her role on Bones.

-In 2023, she started doing TV ads for Hormel’s SPAM products.

 Films

 Conlin portrayed Detective Heidi Sobel in the 2011 drama film The Lincoln Lawyer.
-She also appeared in Open Window and Love the Hard Way.

 In 2021, she portrayed Maria Li in Bad Trip.

 Personal life

-Conlin is married and has two sons, Charlie and Theodore.
+Conlin has two sons with her partner.

-Conlin is best friends with Bones co-star Emily Deschanel, who played her best friend Temperance "Bones" Brennan on the show.
+Conlin is best friends with Bones actress Emily Deschanel, who played her best friend Temperance "Bones" Brennan on the show.